Pewit's Nest State Natural Area: Description

-There are pathes 0.9 miles long.
+There are paths 0.9 miles long.
 The area includes red cedar, white pine, hemlock, and yellow birch trees as well as Skillet Creek, shaded cliffs, and a northern dry-mesic forest.
 It is located 1.5 mi off of U.S. Highway 12 and County W in southwest Baraboo.

 Tourism

 An increase in awareness has caused a surge of visitors to Pewit's Nest, especially during the summer months.
 Due to overuse and abuse by visitors and several injuries to climbers and cliff jumpers, the Wisconsin Department of Natural Resources, which owns the land and has designated it a State Natural Area, has closed the deep, narrow part of the gorge that became popular with swimmers and cliff jumpers.
 Violators are subject to heavy fines.
 The DNR will build stairways, walkways, and railings to allow safe viewing of the gorge.
 Climbing, swimming, and cliff jumping will remain prohibited.